Follow these simple steps to keep your family safe from food poisoning.

 Separate raw meat, poultry, and seafood from ready-to-eat foods.

 Use one cutting board for raw meat, poultry, and seafood and another one for fresh vegetables and fruits.
+If you have only one cutting board, wash it with hot soapy water after you prepare each type of food.

 Place cooked food on a clean plate.
 Don’t use a plate that had raw or uncooked food on it, especially raw meat, poultry, or seafood.